Travis Tobin

 It's probably been 15 years since I’ve seen the kid – he had to miss our team reunion 5 or 6 years ago – and as I think about all the people I’m excited to see in Scottsdale Trav’s name is right at the top of that list.
 An excuse to see old friends and meet new ones is what motivates me to do this thing and nobody better to get involved than Tob.
 He’s a great guy, great dad, loves to golf, and another great addition to the Montemar.

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – He convinced my shortstop, Jordan Henry (up next), to make the trip with him and hopefully in the future he’ll help to get some more of that team on board with this tournament.
+(Updated in 2025… still hoping some of those other clowns make this trip)

-WHAT NEEDS TO HAPPEN IN 2024 – Tob entered the 2023 Montemar having not played much golf in quite some time.
+WHAT NEEDED TO HAPPEN IN 2024 – Tob entered the 2023 Montemar having not played much golf in quite some time.
 This year he’s planning on two rounds in the two days proceeding the tournament.
 I’ll be playing with him, and while this round is probably going to render myself dead by Sunday, Tob is 8 years younger and doesn’t drink.
 Assuming he needs two rounds to warm up, as was the case in 2023, Tob could be firing on all cylinders by the time we tee it up at Circling Raven.
 Nonetheless, I’m very excited to see the guy and can’t wait for those warm up rounds pre-tournament.

-ODDS TO WIN – 38-1
+ODDS TO WIN – 18-1

-LIFETIME POINT TOTAL - 281
+LIFETIME POINT TOTAL - 562 (17th)

 JACKETS WON – 0